ton-connect/sdk/guidelines/work-with-localhost.md

 ---

-## 🧩 Alternative Localhost Setup Using Local HTTPS
+## 🧩 Special Case: Browser Extensions Wallets

 If you want to test locally with full wallet compatibility(include browser extensions), here is a working solution: